bleachbit/docs/_posts/cleanerml_v2.0.md

 - Comments can have multiple lines;
 - Comments are done in new lines;
 - And no empty lines in code!
+- Cleaner and option IDs are written in small letters;
+- Conjoined with a underline character.

 XML files get in repo later formated/tested with xmllint...